weynandk/info_threefold/src/docs/whitepapers/autonomous_layer/autonomous_layer.md

 ## Blockchain as a service Workloads

-ThreeFold has resolved the blockchain dilemma problem (see [this doc](https://docs.google.com/document/d/1ySm8HnK8LzKgVaHtPUlSkhBwosXEKLOlM90lWnKOnJQ/edit?usp=sharing)).
+ThreeFold has resolved the blockchain dilemma problem (see [the Blockchain Dilemma Whitepaper](../blockchain_dilemma/blockchain_dilemma_whitepaper.md).)

 We believe in a world of many focussed custom blockchains which all serve a specific purpose.
 The blockchain as a service will allow any group of people to deploy their own customer blockchain which can be used for digital currencies, digital notary. or other blockchain purposes.